NextronSystems/thor-manual/usage/flags.rst

       --nower                  Do not analyze .wer files
       --noevtx                 Do not analyze EVTX files
       --noauthorizedkeys       Do not analyze authorized_keys files
-      --timestomp              Activate timestomping detection (experimental, may take some time) --noimphash              Do not calculate imphash for suspicious EXE files (Windows only) --c2-in-memory           Apply C2 IOCs on process memory (not recommended unless you are willing to accept many false positives on browser and other process memories)
+      --noimphash              Do not calculate imphash for suspicious EXE files (Windows only) --c2-in-memory           Apply C2 IOCs on process memory (not recommended unless you are willing to accept many false positives on browser and other process memories)
+      --custom-c2-in-memory    Apply custom C2 IOCs on process memory --noeml                  Disable Email parser
+      --noetl                  Disable ETL parser

 Feature Extras
 ----------------------------------------------------------------------
-      --customonly            Use custom signatures only (disables all internal THOR signatures and detections) --full-proc-integrity   Increase sensitivity for process impersonation detection.
+      --customonly            Use custom signatures only (disables all internal THOR signatures and detections) --full-proc-integrity   Increase sensitivity of --processintegrity for process impersonation detection.
 Likely to cause false positives, but also better at detecting real threats.
       --processintegrity      Run PE-Sieve to check for process integrity (Windows only)

 Output Options
 ----------------------------------------------------------------------
-      -l, --logfile string              Log file for text output --jsonfile string             Log file for JSON output, see --json --htmlfile string             Log file for HTML output --appendlog                   Append text log to existing log instead of overwriting -o, --csvfile string              Generate a CSV containing MD5,Filepath,Score for all files with at least the minimum score
+      -l, --logfile string                                    Log file for text output --htmlfile string                                   Log file for HTML output --nolog                                             Do not generate text or HTML log files --nohtml                                            Do not create an HTML report file --appendlog                                         Append text log to existing log instead of overwriting --keyval                                            Format text and HTML log files with key value pairs to simplify the field extraction in SIEM systems (key='value')
+      --jsonfile string    Log file for JSON output.
+If no value is specified, defaults to :hostname:_thor_:time:.json.
+      -o, --csvfile string                                    Generate a CSV containing MD5,Filepath,Score for all files with at least the minimum score
+      --nocsv                                             Do not write a CSV of all mentioned files with MD5 hash (see --csvfile)
-      --csvstats                    Generate a CSV file containing the scan summary in a single line --stats-file string           Set the name of the CSV stats file, see --csvstats -e, --rebase-dir string           Specify the output directory where all output files will be written.
+      --stats-file string         Generate a CSV file containing the scan summary in a single line.
+If no value is specified, defaults to :hostname:_stats.csv.
+      -e, --rebase-dir string                                 Specify the output directory where all output files will be written.
 Defaults to the current working directory.
-      --nocsv                       Do not write a CSV of all mentioned files with MD5 hash (see --csvstats) --silent                      Do not print anything to command line --brd                         Suppress all personal information in log outputs to comply with local data protection policies
+      --suppresspi                                        Suppress all personal information in log outputs to comply with local data protection policies
-      --nolog                       Do not generate text or HTML log files --eventlog                    Log to windows application eventlog
+      --eventlog                                          Log to windows application eventlog
-      -x, --min int                     Only report files with at least this score --json                        Create a json report file
-      --nohtml                      Do not create an HTML report file --allreasons                  Show all reasons why a match is considered dangerous (default: only the top 2 reasons are displayed)
+      -x, --min int                                           Only report files with at least this score --allreasons                                        Show all reasons why a match is considered dangerous (default: only the top 2 reasons are displayed)
-      --printshim                   Include all SHIM cache entries in the output as 'info' level messages --printamcache                Include all AmCache entries in the output as 'info' level messages -j, --overwrite-hostname string   Override the local hostname value with a static value (useful when scanning mounted images in the lab.
+      --printshim                                         Include all SHIM cache entries in the output as 'info' level messages
+      --printamcache                                      Include all AmCache entries in the output as 'info' level messages -j, --overwrite-hostname string                         Override the local hostname value with a static value (useful when scanning mounted images in the lab.
 Requires a Forensic Lab license.
-      -i, --scanid string               Specify a scan identifier (useful to filter on the scan ID, should be unique) --scanid-prefix string        Specify a prefix for the scan ID that is concatenated with a random ID if neither --scanid nor --noscanid are specified
+      -i, --scanid string                                     Specify a scan identifier (useful to filter on the scan ID, should be unique)
+      --scanid-prefix string                              Specify a prefix for the scan ID that is concatenated with a random ID if neither --scanid nor --noscanid are specified
-      --noscanid                    Do not automatically generate a scan identifier if none is specified --keyval                      Format text and HTML log files with key value pairs to simplify the field extraction in SIEM systems (key='value')
+      --noscanid                                          Do not automatically generate a scan identifier if none is specified
-      --cmdjson                     Format command line output as JSON --cmdkeyval                   Use key-value pairs for command line output, see --keyval --encrypt                     Encrypt the generated log files and the MD5 csv file --pubkey string               Use this RSA public key to encrypt the logfile and csvfile (see --encrypt).
+      --silent                                            Do not print anything to command line --cmdjson                                           Format command line output as JSON --cmdkeyval                                         Use key-value pairs for command line output, see --keyval --encrypt                                           Encrypt the generated log files and the MD5 csv file --pubkey string                                     Use this RSA public key to encrypt the logfile and csvfile (see --encrypt).
 Both --pubkey="<key>" and --pubkey="<file>" are supported.
       --nocolor                                           Do not use ANSI escape sequences for colorized command line output --genid                                             Print a unique ID for each log message.
 Identical log messages will have the same ID.
-      --print-rescontrol            Print THOR's resource threshold and usage when it is checked --truncate int                Max. length per THOR value (0 = no truncate) --registry_depth_print int    Don't print info messages when traversing registry keys at a higher depth than this --utc                         Print timestamps in UTC instead of local time zone --rfc3339                     Print timestamps in RFC3339 (YYYY-MM-DD'T'HH:mm:ss'Z') format --reduced                     Reduced output mode - only warnings, alerts and errors will be printed --printlicenses               Print all licenses to command line (default: only 10 licenses will be printed) --local-syslog                Print THOR events to local syslog (using the local0 facility; See :ref:`usage/output-options:Local Syslog`)
+      --print-rescontrol                                  Print THOR's resource threshold and usage when it is checked --truncate int                                      Max. length per THOR value (0 = no truncation) --registry_depth_print int                          Don't print info messages when traversing registry keys at a higher depth than this
+      --utc                                               Print timestamps in UTC instead of local time zone --rfc3339                                           Print timestamps in RFC3339 (YYYY-MM-DD'T'HH:mm:ss'Z') format --reduced                                           Reduced output mode - only warnings, alerts and errors will be printed
+      --printlicenses                                     Print all licenses to command line (default: only 10 licenses will be printed)
-      --showall                     Print rule matches even if that rule already matched more than 10 times.
+      --local-syslog                                      Print THOR events to local syslog --showall                                           Print rule matches even if that rule already matched more than 10 times.
-      --ascii                       Don't print non-ASCII characters to command line and log files --string-context uint         When printing strings from YARA matches, include this many bytes surrounding the match --include-info-in-html        Include info messages in the HTML report
+      --ascii                                             Don't print non-ASCII characters to command line and log files --string-context uint                               When printing strings from YARA matches, include this many bytes surrounding the match
+      --include-info-in-html                              Include info messages in the HTML report --audit-trail string                                Output file for audit trail --background string                                 Optimize font colors for given terminal background (options: default, light, dark)

 ThorDB
 ----------------------------------------------------------------------
-      --dbfile string   Location of the thor10.db file --resumeonly      Don't start a new scan, only finish an interrupted one.
+      --dbfile string   Location of the thor.db file --resumeonly      Don't start a new scan, only finish an interrupted one.
 If no interrupted scan exists, nothing is done.
       --resume          Store information while running that allows to resume an interrupted scan later.
 If a previous scan was interrupted, resume it instead of starting a new one.